in2code-de/femanager/Documentation/Features/ResendUserConfirmationRequest/index.rst

 |femanager_plugin3|

-Sometimes users try to register again with the same email in order to trigger the confirmation mail again.
-They get an error message saying that the username/email is alredy existing (if it is also confirmed or not is not taken into account).
+Sometimes unconfirmed users are trying to trigger the confirmation mail again by registering again with the same email or username.
+As they get an error "username / email already existing", an additional message is displayed since 4.2 if the existing user has not yet confirmed his registration.

-To to make sure the users don't get stuck at this point, an additional message is displayed if the existing user has not yet confirmed his registration.
-For this message to be displayed in that case, you need to have the following typoscript setting configured with the pid where your "resend confirmation mail" plugin resides.
+For this message to be displayed, you need to have the following typoscript setting configured:

 ::

    settings.showResendUserConfirmationRequestView = {your pid}

 ::

+The pid is the page uid where your "resend confirmation mail" plugin resides.

 Backend View